Mid-level 5 min · March 05, 2026

 Arrays solve the 'I have many related things and I need to work with them together' problem.
 They let you store an unlimited number of values under one variable name, access any item instantly by its position, add or remove items on the fly, and loop through every item without writing repetitive code.
 They are the single most used data structure in JavaScript, and you will reach for them constantly.

-By the end of this article you will know how to create an array, read and change its values, add and remove items, loop through every element, and avoid the three mistakes that trip up almost every beginner.
+By the end you will know how to create an array, read and change its values, add and remove items, loop through every element, and avoid the three mistakes that trip up almost every beginner.
 You will also know the answers to the array questions that show up in almost every junior JavaScript interview.

 Creating an Array and Reading Values From It